Who Was Arthur Conan Doyle?

-On May 22, 1859, Arthur Conan Doyle was born in Edinburgh, Scotland.
-In 1890 his novel, A Study in Scarlet, introduced the character of Detective Sherlock Holmes.
+In 1890, Arthur Conan Doyle's novel, A Study in Scarlet introduced the character of Detective Sherlock Holmes.
 Doyle would go on to write 60 stories about Sherlock Holmes.
 He also strove to spread his Spiritualism faith through a series of books that were written from 1918 to 1926.
 Doyle died of a heart attack in Crowborough, England on July 7, 1930.

 On May 22, 1859, Arthur Conan Doyle was born to an affluent, strict Irish-Catholic family in Edinburgh, Scotland.
 Although Doyle's family was well-respected in the art world, his father, Charles, who was a life-long alcoholic, had few accomplishments to speak of.
 Doyle's mother, Mary, was a lively and well-educated woman who loved to read.
 She particularly delighted in telling her young son outlandish stories.
 Her great enthusiasm and animation while spinning wild tales sparked the child's imagination.
 As Doyle would later recall in his biography, "In my early childhood, as far as I can remember anything at all, the vivid stories she would tell me stand out so clearly that they obscure the real facts of my life."